Articles

 No Ego Depletion Without a Good Control Task

-Ego-depletion is a phenomenon that has been widely studied for over 20 years.
-However, many studies have been unable to replicate the effect.
-In this article, we were interested in the necessary conditions for the emergence of the phenomenon.
-In a first experiment, we attempted to replicate the ego-depletion effect under the best conditions according to our knowledge (i.e., a long and difficult task that heavily taxed executive functions), but were unable to do so.
-However, we noticed that the control task used (which is regularly used in the literature) induced a lot of boredom in participants.
+Ego depletion is a phenomenon that has been widely studied for more than 20 years.
+However, many studies have failed to replicate the effect.
+In this article, we examined the conditions necessary for the phenomenon to occur.
+In a first experiment, we attempted to replicate the ego depletion effect by creating what we believed to be optimal conditions based on existing knowledge (i.e., a long and difficult depleting task that strongly engages executive functions), but we were unable to observe the effect.
+However, we noticed that the control task used, one that is frequently employed in the literature, induced a high level of boredom among participants.

 In a second experiment, we looked for a new control task that was as neutral as possible and could be used in the future, and compared it to the control task used in the first experiment.